JuliaPluto/ExpressionExplorer.jl/README.md

 Notice that now, `AAA` and `BBB` are detected, along with functions used inside the `@time` expression.

+### Ignoring macros
+You can also ignore all macros, and analyse the macro call arguments as if the macro was not there.
+[Here](https://github.com/JuliaPluto/ExpressionExplorer.jl/issues/21) is a discussion showing how to do it.

 ## Utility functions

 The package also includes some utility functions used by Pluto.jl, that might also be useful to other packages.